 Logging the data is simple, just add a InfluxDB device to your profile and configure the following options.

-Once these settings have been set correctly you should be able to see data flowing in to InfluxDB, if you don’t check the Logs for more details.
+Once these settings have been set correctly you should be able to see data flowing in to InfluxDB, if you do not check the Logs for more details.

 Prometheus logging works in a completely different manner to InfluxDB logging.